jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

   --ab-font-size-3: 0.875rem; /* 14px for 1rem=16px */
   --ab-font-size-4: 1rem;

-  /* use this to specify the font family you want for the adaptable */
+  /* use this to specify the font family you want for Adaptable*/
   --ab__font-family: inherit;

-  /* customise the border radius for some of the Adaptable elements */
+  /* customise the border radius for some of Adaptable elements */
   --ab__border-radius: var(--ab-space-1);
 }
 ```